cashmy/living-task-framework/core/templates/User_State_Model_Template.md

 ### Multi-Contextual Reflection Protocol

 **Status**: ACTIVE (demonstrated consistently this session)
-**Why Critical**: Core value proposition - distinguishes Tier 3 from Tier 1
+**Why Critical**: Core value proposition - distinguishes Application Tier 3 from Tier 1

 **11-Dimension Processing Checklist** (Validate responses against this):

 1. ✅ **Core Concept** - Is the immediate request addressed?
 2. ✅ **Framework Integration** - How does this fit into CFP/LTF structure?
-3. ✅ **Tiered Implementation** - What's Tier 1/2/3 breakdown?
+3. ✅ **Tiered Implementation** - What's Application Tier 1/2/3 breakdown?
 4. ✅ **Cross-Document Implications** - What files need updates?
 5. ✅ **Strategic Positioning** - How does this affect market/product strategy?
 6. ✅ **Research Validation** - Does this contribute to research/academic work?